andySigler/NodeJS_Yun_Example/README.md

 ##Install

-See [andysigler.com/nodejs_yun](http://www.andysigler.com/nodejs_yun) for how to install NodeJS on the Yun, and set the board up to be used without Arduino's Bridge libary.
+See [THIS TUTORIAL](http://www.andysigler.com/nodejs_yun) for how to install NodeJS on the Yun, and set the board up to be used without Arduino's Bridge libary.

 ###Arduino